PaddlePaddle/Paddle/README.md

   the capability of PaddlePaddle to make a huge impact for your product.

 ## Installation
 See [Installation Guide](http://paddlepaddle.org/doc/build/) to install from pre-built package or build from the source code.
+(Note: The intallation packages are still in pre-release state and your experience of installation may not be smooth.).

 ## Documentation
 - [Chinese Documentation](http://paddlepaddle.org/doc_cn/) <br>